foo123/FILTER.js/readme.md

 * _filters()_ set the filters stack at once

-In order to use a composite filter the following can be used:
+In order to use a composite filter do the following:

 ````javascript
 var grc=new FILTER.ColorMatrixFilter().grayscale().contrast(1);